 What Studies Say About Weight and Hearing Loss

-The Nurses Health Study II followed 68,421 women from 1989 to 2009.
-Researchers at Brigham and Women’s Hospital used collected data including BMI, waist circumference, and physical activity, and combined that with self-reported hearing loss to discover what differences could be found for women of the same age group.
-They found that women with bigger waists and higher BMI scores had an increased chance of hearing loss, and women who exercised more had a decreased likelihood of self-reported hearing problems.
+One study followed 68,421 women from 1989 to 2009.
+Researchers at Brigham and Women’s Hospital used collected data, including BMI, waist circumference, and physical activity.
+They combined that with self-reported hearing loss to discover what differences there were for women of the same age group.
+They found that women with bigger waists and higher BMI scores had an increased chance of hearing loss.
+Women who exercised more had a decreased likelihood of self-reported hearing problems.

 The Role of Exercise

-Women in the study who had higher levels of physical activity experienced less hearing loss compared to those who engaged in the least levels of activity, with a difference of 17 percent.
+Women in the study who had higher levels of physical activity experienced less hearing loss than those who engaged in the least levels of activity, with a difference of 17 percent.
 The most common form of physical activity that women reported was walking.
-Women who walked two hours per week or more have a 15 percent lower risk of hearing loss compared to those who walked for less than one hour per week.
-Women who wish to become more physically active in order to help prevent hearing loss should discuss doing so with their physicians.
-Doctors can ensure that women are not undertaking too much exercise, or engaging in activities that could put them at risk for other health issues.
+Women who walked two hours per week or more have a 15 percent lower risk of hearing loss.
+Women who wish to become more physically active to help prevent hearing loss should discuss doing so with their physicians.
+Ask your doctor before beginning any exercise program.

 What Does All of This Mean?

 It is not uncommon for women to accept their hearing loss as something that comes with age.
-Exercise and maintaining a healthy BMI may prevent that damage, or in the least delay how quickly women lose their hearing.
-Along with the other great reasons to exercise, women can look forward to protecting their hearing as long as possible through walking or other forms of exercise, and by maintaining a healthier level of body fat.
+Exercise and maintaining a healthy BMI may prevent that damage.
+At least it will delay how quickly women lose their hearing.
+Along with the other great reasons to exercise, women can look forward to protecting their hearing.
+This can be done through walking or other forms of exercise, and by maintaining a healthier level of body fat.